tarwn/lessthandot-hugo/blogs/content/posts/2012-04-09-will-i-see-you-at.md

   <img src="/wp-content/uploads/blogs/ITProfessionals/sqlcowtipping.gif?mtime=1322861751" alt="" />
 </p>

 After attending many SQL Saturdays from Ohio to Portland over the past years, I decided we needed one in Wisconsin.
 We have a strong SQL community, with three user groups and many active professionals that want to learn and network.
-Madison, where “my” user group is based, seemed the perfect location – very central, and with great facilities.
+Madison, where "my" user group is based, seemed the perfect location – very central, and with great facilities.
 The planning began.

 On Saturday, April 21, 2012, join me and 250 of your closest SQL friends at [SQL Saturday #118][2] at the [MATC Truax Campus][3].
 Registration will begin at 7:00 am.
 Sessions begin at 8:00 am and will go until 5:30 pm.
 We have [36 fantastic sessions scheduled][4], covering topics from new T-SQL tricks in SQL Server 2012 to MDX, Always On in 2012 to talks about The Cloud!
 It's going to be a great opportunity to learn.